Discovering Latent Covariance Structures for Multiple Time Series: Acknowledgment

-This work is supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) grant funded by the the Korea government (MSIT: the Ministry of Science and ICT) (NRF- 2014R1A1A1002662) and Institute for Information and communications Technology Promotion (IITP) grant funded by the MSIT (No.2017-0-01779, a machine learning and statistical inference framework for explainable artificial intelligence).
+This work is supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT: the Ministry of Science and ICT) (NRF-2017R1A1A1A05001456) and Institute for Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the MSIT (No.2017-0-01779, a machine learning and statistical inference framework for explainable artificial intelligence).